uysalserkan/openlibrary-mcp/README.md

 After setup, you should see:

-1. **In Claude Desktop**: The books-mcp server listed in available tools
+1. **In Claude Desktop**: The openlibrary-mcp server listed in available tools
 2. **In Conversations**: Ability to ask Claude to search for books
 3. **In Logs**: MCP server startup messages when Claude Desktop starts